-Dr Vasileios Pappas is currently a Senior Lecturer in Finance and Director of Studies for the BSc in Finance and Investment at Kent Business School, University of Kent.
+Dr Vasileios Pappas is a Senior Lecturer in Finance and Director of Studies for the BSc in Finance and Investment at Kent Business School, University of Kent.
 Vasileios holds a BSc in Economics (University of Piraeus), an MSc in Money, Banking & Finance and a PhD in Economics (both from Lancaster University).
-He has worked as a Senior Research Associate in GOLCER, Lancaster University and as a Lecturer in Finance at the University of Bath.

 Fellow of the Higher Education Academy